Minotorious/WinterWonderland/README.md

 And a very special thanks to Ash for his constant help and support and Léo, and Maxime for making this mod possible through the modding API :)

+# To stay updated with our upcoming projects:

 Follow Minotorious on Instagram (https://www.instagram.com/minotorious/) & Twitter (https://twitter.com/theOneTrueMino) and der_seBi on Twitter (https://twitter.com/dersebi1)

 Join me at The Penguin Grounds: https://discord.com/invite/AMMcH5a